AswathyD31/Financial_Data_Analysis_PowerBI_Project/README.md

 ________________________________________
 # Technology Stack
 ___
-•	Power BI: Used for data visualization and analysis.
+•	**Power BI:** Used for data visualization and analysis.

-•	DAX: For custom calculations and measures (e.g., profit calculations).
+•	**DAX:** For custom calculations and measures (e.g., profit calculations).

-Page Navigation
-The report uses custom buttons for navigating between different pages:
+**Page Navigation:** The report uses custom buttons for navigating between different pages:

-•	Sales Page: Overview of sales across different countries and time periods.
+•	**Sales Page:** Overview of sales across different countries and time periods.

-•	Profit Page: Detailed analysis of profit trends and top products.
+•	**Profit Page:** Detailed analysis of profit trends and top products.

-> To navigate, Cntrl + click on the buttons on each respective page.
+**To navigate, Cntrl + click on the buttons on each respective page.**

 # Conclusion
 ___